brainandforce/Electrum.jl/CONTRIBUTING.md

 All merging should be done through a rebase operation.
 This is simpler than using a standard merge, as it maintains a linear commit history.
 However, you will have to ensure that you have fetched or pulled from the origin repo and rebased on the parent branch to avoid serious merge conflicts.

+If you use VS Code, we recommend the "Git Graph" extension so you can visualize what you're doing when you create a new branch, make commits, or push to a remote repo.

+In general, new features and fixes are merged into `dev` or `next`, not `main`.
+However, documentation updates can go directly into `main`.

 ## Testing and continuous integrations